Skip to main content

 Opportunities for Australian business

-PACER Plus is improving the business environment in Pacific island countries for Australian exporters and investors in a range of sectors.
-Opportunities for businesses will increase over time as the provisions of the Agreement lead to more open and transparent policies, and as wider relationships are built regionally and beyond.
+PACER Plus will improve the business environment in Pacific island countries for Australian exporters and investors in a range of sectors.
+Opportunities for businesses will increase over time as the provisions of the agreement lead to more open and transparent policies, and as wider relationships are built regionally and beyond.

 A development-focussed agreement

-PACER Plus commits all members to economic cooperation and development.
+PACER Plus commits all Parties to economic cooperation and development.
 A key objective is to support Pacific island countries to become more active partners in, and benefit from, regional and global trade.
-This in turn creates opportunities for growth, jobs and increasing living standards.
+This in turn will create opportunities for growth, jobs and increasing living standards.

-Members’ commitments on tariffs, services and investment support the flow of goods, services and investment between Australia, New Zealand and Pacific island countries.
+Parties' commitments on tariffs, services and investment will foster greater flows of goods, services and investment between Australia, New Zealand and the Pacific island countries.
 Pacific island countries will liberalise at a pace that takes into account their levels of development and unique challenges as small island developing economies.
-In implementing PACER Plus, Pacific island countries are working to simplify regulations, which benefits consumers and businesses across the region.
+In implementing PACER Plus, Pacific island countries will work to simplify regulations, which will benefit consumers and businesses across the region.
+Pacific island countries will be assisted to do this.
 Collectively, these initiatives will create greater certainty resulting in increased business confidence and new opportunities for growth, jobs and rising living standards.

 To support Pacific island countries to meet these challenges, PACER Plus: